ondras12345/AlarmClock/docs/manual.md

 Individual commands (messages) must be terminated with CR or LF or both.

 For info about available commands, type `help`.

+## Error codes
+When a command is executed, it prints an error code.
+If everything is ok, 'err 0: OK' should be printed.
+If something fails, 'err {n}: {explanation}' is printed.
+The explanation always matches the error code, but error codes should be easier to decode in scripts.

+Error code meanings can be found in `src/AlarmClock/Constants.h` (do not modify!), the #defines represent individual bits in the error code.
+(An error code can contain multiple errors.)

 ## Autosave
 There is an autosave feature that saves the changes after long inactivity